Thigh

-In human anatomy, the thigh is the area between the hip (pelvis) and the knee.
+In anatomy, the thigh is the area between the hip (pelvis) and the knee.
 Anatomically, it is part of the lower limb.

 The single bone in the thigh is called the femur.
 This bone is very thick and strong (due to the high proportion of bone tissue), and forms a ball and socket joint at the hip, and a modified hinge joint at the knee.

 Structure

 Bones

-The femur is the only bone in the thigh and serves as an attachment site for all muscles in the thigh.
+The femur is the only bone in the thigh and serves as an attachment site for all thigh muscles.
 The head of the femur articulates with the acetabulum in the pelvic bone forming the hip joint, while the distal part of the femur articulates with the tibia and patella forming the knee.
-By most measures, the femur is the strongest bone in the body.
-The femur is also the longest bone in the body.
+By most measures, the femur is the strongest and longest bone in the body.

 The femur is categorised as a long bone and comprises a diaphysis, the shaft (or body) and two epiphyses, the lower extremity and the upper extremity of femur, that articulate with adjacent bones in the hip and knee.